• Home

 One of my favorite atoles is atole de avena but it isn’t made with masa harina.
 Instead it’s made with oats.

-If you love anything strawberry then you’re going to love today’s atole recipe!
+If you love anything strawberry flavored then you’re going to love today’s atole recipe!

 strawberries